 Vancouver’s River District Development

-River District Vancouver is a master-planned waterfront community that is currently being developed.
+River District Vancouver is a master-planned waterfront community that is continuing to be developed.
 It’s kind of like a new Coal Harbour or Yaletown, but bigger.
 It’s also much larger than Granville Island, although smaller than Olympic Village.

 In this article you’ll find information on the following topics: